Order the spring issue here

 With hope of change

-: By portraying a female Sharia judge in the West Bank and a Palestinian boy in an Israeli hospital, respectively, these two documentaries provide insight into some of the challenges Palestinians face.
+By portraying a female Sharia judge in the West Bank and a Palestinian boy at an Israeli hospital, respectively, these two documentaries provide insight into some of the challenges Palestinians face.